ravindrasinghh/Kubernetes-Playlist/Lesson4/README.md

-### Lesson 5: Install Argocd using Helm and Access via Ingress
+### Lesson 4: Installing ArgoCD and Securing Access Using Amazon Cognito

 In this lesson, you will learn how to install ArgoCD using a Helm chart and configure access through an NGINX Ingress Load Balancer.
 ![ARGOCD](argo-png-latest.png)